On the Security Risks of Knowledge Graph Reasoning: Related work

 Besides general machine learning security, one line of work focuses on the vulnerability of graph learning\mcite{gcn, gat, Kaidi:ijcai:2019}, including adversarial\mcite{Zugner:kdd:2018, Binghui:ccs:2019, poison-embedding:icml:2019}, poisoning\mcite{graph-poisoning}, and backdoor\mcite{graphbackdoor} attacks. \ting{This work differs from existing attacks against graph learning in several major aspects. \mct{i} Data complexity -- while \kgs are special forms of graphs, they contain much richer relational information beyond topological structures. \mct{ii} Attack objectives -- we focus on attacking the logical reasoning task, whereas most existing attacks aim at the classification\mcite{Zugner:kdd:2018, Binghui:ccs:2019, graph-poisoning} or link prediction task\mcite{poison-embedding:icml:2019}. \mct{iii} Roles of graphs/KGs -- we target \kgr systems with \kgs as backend knowledge bases while existing attacks assume graphs as input data to graph learning. \mct{iv} Attack vectors -- we generate plausible poisoning facts or bait evidence, which are specifically applicable to \kgr; in contrast, previous attacks directly perturb graph structures\mcite{Binghui:ccs:2019, poison-embedding:icml:2019, graph-poisoning} or node features\mcite{Zugner:kdd:2018, graphbackdoor}.}

-Due to their increasing use in critical domains, the security risks of \kgs are gaining growing attention\mcite{kg-poisoning-ijcai, kg-poisoning-acl, kge-attack-emnlp,kg-link-attack,kg-deceive-iclr}.
+The security risks of \kgs are gaining growing attention\mcite{kg-poisoning-ijcai, kg-poisoning-acl, kge-attack-emnlp,kg-link-attack,kg-deceive-iclr}.
 Yet, most existing work focuses on the task of link prediction (\kg completion) and the attack vector of directly modifying \kgs.
-This work departs from prior work in major aspects: \mct{i} \zhaohan{most existing attacks focus on predictive tasks (\meg, link prediction), while we consider reasoning tasks (\meg, processing logical queries), which require vastly different processing (details in Section \msec{sec:background});} \mct{ii} \zhaohan{most existing attacks\mcite{kg-poisoning-ijcai, kg-poisoning-acl, kge-attack-emnlp,kg-link-attack,kg-deceive-iclr} rely on directly modifying the topological structures of KGs (\meg, adding/deleting edges) without accounting for their semantics, while we assume the adversary influences \krl through indirect means while respecting the semantic constraints (\meg, injecting probable relations or showing misleading evidence);} \mct{iii} we evaluate the attacks in real-world \krl applications; and \mct{iv} we explore potential countermeasures against the proposed attacks.
+This work departs from prior work in major aspects: \mct{i} we consider reasoning tasks (\meg, processing logical queries), which require vastly different processing from predictive tasks (details in Section \msec{sec:background}); \mct{ii} existing attacks rely on directly modifying the topological structures of KGs (\meg, adding/deleting edges) without accounting for their semantics, while we assume the adversary influences \krl through indirect means with semantic constraints (\meg, injecting probable relations or showing misleading evidence); \mct{iii} we evaluate the attacks in real-world \krl applications; and \mct{iv} we explore potential countermeasures against the proposed attacks.